genwro-ai/blog/README.md

 * [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme - A clean, fast, and responsive Hugo theme
 * GitHub Actions for automated deployment and continuous integration
 * GitHub Pages for hosting

-Special thanks to the Hugo and PaperMod communities for their excellent documentation and support.